a175/n-orthogonal_group/README.md

 # Note on finite reflection group.
 This is a note on finite reflection group.
-Assumed readers are under graduate students who leared linear algebra.
+Assumed readers are undergraduate students who have already leared linear algebra.